Apartment bedroom with floor mattress, laptop, backpack, wall arts, plants, more

-Unless you’re a true minimalist, you’re going to want to add some decorative details to make the space your own.
-However, buying décor for the floors, walls, and tabletops can be tough if you’re working on a student budget.
+So you're moving into your first college apartment.
+The boxes have been unpacked, your bed is made, the kitchen cupboards are stocked, and the major furniture has been positioned just so.
+Now that you’ve got the basics established in your college apartment, it’s time for the fun part: decorating.
+Unless you’re a true minimalist, you want to add some decorative details to make the space your own.
+However, buying additional furniture and décor for the floors, walls, and tabletops can be tough if you’re working on a student budget.
 Before you get started, check out these five tips on how to decorate your college apartment without breaking the bank.

-1. Throw down a rug
+1. Throw down some rugs

-As with most household items, throw rugs range in price from the very affordable to the very expensive.
+As with most household items, throw rugs range in price from very affordable to very expensive.
 Do some comparative shopping and look for online discount codes and free shipping options before ordering.
 The money you save on a rug can be extra money to spend on textbooks or food.
-Just try not to leave your own set of stains for the next tenant.
+Also, keep in mind that small throw rugs are great for high-traffic areas such as entryways and near kitchen and bathroom sinks.
+Larger throw rugs are ideal for placing beside a bed or underneath a dining table or coffee table.
+They add energy to a room and a bit of comfort underfoot, so you’re sure to get a lot of bang for your buck.

 2. Make use of multipurpose furniture

 If there was ever a multipurpose piece of furniture created with the college student in mind, it’s the futon.
-Serving as a couch and a bed, a futon makes a great place to sit during the day and can be easily converted into a bed at night for that one friend that never seems to make it home.
+Serving as a couch and a bed, a futon makes a great place to sit during the day and can be easily converted into a bed at night for the one friend who never seems to make it home after hanging out.
+Another helpful piece is the storage ottoman.
+It’s a place to sit, a place to rest your feet, and a place to store small household items.
+No one has to know that your favorite footrest contains magazines, textbooks, or other junk you refuse to get rid of.

 3. Make your own wall art